Reduce Stomach Bloating: 9 Daily Habits That Flatten Your Belly

 Ready to beat bloat?

 Robynne Chutkan, MD, is the founder of the Digestive Center for Women in Chevy Chase, Maryland, as well as a faculty member at Georgetown University Medical Center in Washington, D.C.
 During the course of her practice, she has treated thousands of patients who’ve been troubled by bloating and gas.
 If you’re interested in learning more about the different causes of bloat and how to combat them, take a look at her book The Bloat Cure: 101 Natural Solutions for Real and Lasting Relief.
-Next, read up on the 8 reasons why you don’t have a flat belly.

 - Robynne Chutkan, MD, founder of the Digestive Center for Women in Chevy Chase, MD and the author of The Bloat Cure: 101 Natural Solutions for Real and Lasting Relief.